salvationdao/supremacy-server/README.md

 server.key
 ```

-The filename and the content of the files can be found in Bitwarden
+The content of the files can be found in Bitwarden

 ```shell
 supremacy - dev - cert - 1